Knowledge-Infused Prompting: Assessing and Advancing Clinical Text Data Generation with Large Language Models: Knowledge Infused Data Generation

-With the generated entities as well as styles, the key challenge becomes how to leverage them to extract rich clinical information from the LLM for improving synthetic data quality.
+With the generated topics and styles, the key challenge becomes how to leverage them to extract rich clinical information from the LLM for improving synthetic data quality.
 Directly putting all the elements to enrich the prompt is often infeasible due to the massive size of entities.
-To balance informativeness as well as diversity, we propose a knowledge-infused strategy, where the collected clinical topics and writing styles serve as the base unit.
-In each step, we randomly sample a topic and a writing style from the candidate set to augment the prompts.
-For instance, for the Disease Recognition (NCBI) task, consider a clinical entity like ``\texttt{stroke}" .
-We enrich the prompt query for LLM by appending ``\texttt{generate a sentence about stroke}" as a generation guidance.
-For a comprehensive view of the prompt formats across various tasks, please refer to Appendix~\ref{sec:prompt_format}.
-Despite its simplicity, this knowledge-infused strategy ensures that the clinical context is incorporated into the prompts while encouraging prompt diversity (via composing different entities and writing styles), thereby enhancing the quality and clinical relevance of the generated synthetic data.
+To balance informativeness as well as diversity, we propose a knowledge-infused strategy, where for each class label name $j\in\cY$, the collected clinical topics and writing styles serve as the base unit.
+In each step, we randomly sample a topic $t \in \cT$ and a writing style $w \in \cW$ from the candidate set to augment the prompt for class $j \in \cY$ as $p^{\operatorname{Clin}}_j(t, w) = [p_j, t, w]$.
+Then, we use the augmented prompt $p^{\operatorname{Clin}}_j(t, w)$ together with the few-shot demonstrations $\cD$ to generate the synthetic dataset $\tilde{\cD}_{\operatorname{Clin}}$ as

+Despite its simplicity, this strategy enjoys several merits: (1) \emph{Clinical infusion}: the clinical context is incorporated into the prompts to directly guide data generation; (2) \emph{Diversity}: it encourages data diversity via dynamically composing different entities and writing styles into prompts; (3) \emph{Flexibility}: it is compatible with different sources of $\cT$ and $\cW$ without reliance on specific knowledge formats.
+Consequently, the quality and clinical relevance of the generated synthetic data are enhanced.
+While some works focus on prompt optimization for data generation or other NLP tasks, they typically utilize a fixed prompt and optimize this prompt format, which is orthogonal to \ours{}.

-\subsection{Language model fine-tuning}
+\subsection{Language Model Fine-tuning}